 In one of the most expensive housing markets in the country, California residents – particularly low- and middle-income families – are being boxed out of the housing market.
 Without access to affordable homeownership options, these individuals and families are less able to build wealth and increase their economic opportunity.
 Off-site construction may help.

-Just 60 miles west of Los Angeles, local nonprofit organization Neighborhood Partnership Housing Services, Inc. (NPHS) is partnering with the City of San Bernardino and Next Step Network to change that.
+Just 60 miles east of Los Angeles, local nonprofit organization Neighborhood Partnership Housing Services, Inc. (NPHS) is partnering with the City of San Bernardino and Next Step Network to change that.

 The organization has placed their first three ENERGY STAR®-rated manufactured homes on the ground in the city.
 Specially designed to fit the neighborhood aesthetics where the homes are placed, these homes – and future homes placed through this partnership – will be also outfitted with solar panels, with the goal to make these net-zero homes.